 7 Best Rooftop Tents for a Toyota Tacoma

-So, which tents are the best for your beloved Tacoma?
+So, which Tacoma camping tent is the best?
 Here’s what I’ve found:

 1. Best Premium Option: Roofnest Condor XL

 This ultra compact Roofnest Condor XL truly packs a giant punch.
 Between its large sleeping area, hard top exterior, and ease of setup—this would be an ideal choice for almost any need.
 This tent is small enough to fit on more compact vehicles, and boasts being able to seat up to three people.